chiweitw/react-redux-todo/README.md

-Learning React/Redux/Typescript by doing a Todo App
+# [WIP] Learning React/Redux/Typescript by doing a Todo App

 ## How to build project